Saint Modan

 St Modan was the son of an Irish chieftain.
 He became a monk and built a chapel at Dryburgh, Scotland, in 522 which he used as a base for several years.
 This later became the site of a monastery: Dryburgh Abbey.

 He actively proselytised on behalf of the Celtic church in the Falkirk and Stirling areas, and along the Forth, continuing until he was elected abbot, a post which he accepted reluctantly.
 After a number of years he resigned and became a hermit, settling in the Dumbarton area, where he would die.
 His relics were enshrined at Saint Modan's church, Rosneath.

-His feast day is February 4.
+His feast day is February 4, and he is venerated in the Roman Catholic Church as well as the Eastern Orthodox Church.